 Mani, “Cripes, this is nice,” she takes a bite of cheese omelet, smoked salmon on the side, “I never dreamed of flying on a private jet.
 How I would love to stick it in my aunt’s face.
 She thinks I’m going to find a husband and make babies, hah!”

 Ellen leans to her ear, “Remember, tattoo it on your brain, we get this because of the twins.
-I can play your slave, you can play dominatrix, but our only real job is taking care of them.
+Our only real job is taking care of them.
 When we’re at home, we watch their back, when we travel, we watch their back.
 Any lie that covers for them needs to be told, we tell it.
 Any asshole who needs to be put down, we put ‘em fuckin’ down.
 They made me rich, and give me the chance to do what I like, kill fuckers.
 You’ll be rich eventually too.
 Be the highest paid housekeeper on the planet, and for sure having the most fun.”

 Mani, “I fell into a dream, I screw this up I deserve my pain.”